devshuhei/devshuhei/README.md

 # 👋Hi there
 - 😄 I’m @devshuhei
-- 👀 I’m interested in end
+- 👀 I’m interested in backend
 - 🌱 I’m currently learning HTML and CSS on freeCodeCamp
 - 📫 How to contact me is [Twitter](https://twitter.com/devshuhei)